Our Weight Loss Surgery Patient Trends – 2016

 Weight Loss Surgery Trends 2016

 What is most interesting in the tables above are the increase in gastric sleeve surgeries and revisions in 2016, and the increase in private pay patients in 2016.

-I generally favor the gastric sleeve operation (less risk, fewer long-term complications, more normal experience of eating), but I found that even when I favored the gastric bypass operation (e.g. patients with diabetes, patient with severe/chronic gerd), patients still tended to choose the gastric sleeve because of the benefits above.
+Dr. Oliak generally favors the gastric sleeve operation (less risk, fewer long-term complications, more normal experience of eating), but he has found that even when he favored the gastric bypass operation (e.g. patients with diabetes, patient with severe/chronic gerd), patients still tended to choose the gastric sleeve because of the benefits above.

-The percentage of private pay patients in my practice has been relatively constant at 30-35% over the 5 years from 2011-2015, but has increased by almost 40% to 46% of overall patients in 2016.
-This correlates with what I noticed to be much more stringent requirements for insurance authorizations in 2016.
+The percentage of private pay patients in our practice has been relatively constant at 30-35% over the 5 years from 2011-2015, but has increased to 46% of overall patients in 2016.
+This correlates with what we noticed to be much more stringent requirements for insurance authorizations in 2016.

-To read about my 2016 gastric sleeve patient outcomes, click here.
+To read about our 2016 gastric sleeve patient outcomes, click here.

-To read more about my Orange County weight loss surgery program, visit www.OliakCenter.com.
+To read more about Dr. Oliak and his Orange County weight loss surgery program, visit www.OliakCenter.com.